stacks-network/docs/_develop/radiks-models.md

  Then, create a class that extends this model, and provide a schema.
 Refer to <a href="https://github.com/blockstack/radiks/blob/master/src/model.ts" target="_blank">the <code>Model</code> class</a> in the `radiks` repo to get an overview of the class functionality.

-Your new class must define a static `className` property manually.
+Your new class must define a static `className` property.
 This  property is used when storing and querying information.
-If you don't add a `className`, Radiks defaults to the actual model's class name.
-In production, your code should be minified, and the actual class name will be different.
-For this reason, it's highly recommended that you define the `className` manually.
+If you fail to add a `className`, Radiks defaults to the actual model's class name (`foobar.ts`) and your application will behave unpredictably.

-{% include question.html content="The sentence with the statement that the actual class name will be different doesn't parse.
-The actual class name will be different from the model class name? the className as defined --- what?
-Also, what do you mean by defining the class name manually -- you mean in the code as opposed to default to the model class name"%}

 The example class code extends `Model` to create a class named `Todo`: